metacpan/metacpan-cpan-extracted/distros/G/GIS-Distance/README.md

 planet Earth.
 Various ["FORMULAS"](#formulas) are available that provide different levels of accuracy versus speed.

-[GIS::Distance::Fast](https://metacpan.org/pod/GIS%3A%3ADistance%3A%3AFast), a separate distribution, ships with C implmentations of some of the formulas shipped with GIS::Distance.
+[GIS::Distance::Fast](https://metacpan.org/pod/GIS%3A%3ADistance%3A%3AFast), a separate distribution, ships with C implementations of some of the formulas shipped with GIS::Distance.
 If you're looking for speed then install it and the ::Fast formulas will be automatically used by this module.